 Both approaches need no sudo.
-In the case of socket the control program and the GPIO pins may be on different Raspberries on the same network or one control program can use multiple Pi's IO.
+In the case of socket the control program and the GPIO pins may be on different Raspberries on the same network or one control program can use multiple Raspberries' GPIO.

 A third way is

 • linking the pigpio library to the program (as in example rdGnPiGpioBlink).